Robbendebiene/Sliding-Scroll/README.md

 function scrollToTop(duration);
 ```

-Scroll to the element with the specific id.
+Scroll to the element with the specific id given as a string.
 ```
 function scrollToId(duration, id);
 ```